VIDEO: Tom Lockyer collapses during Luton's Premier League clash against Bournemouth

 What was the incident?

-During the second half of the match, Bournemouth successful defended a Luton attack and hooked the ball clear.
-While the ball was at the half way point of the pitch, Luton skipper Lockyear went down rasining concerns in the stadium.
+During the second half of the match, Bournemouth successfully defended a Luton attack and hooked the ball clear.
+While the ball was at the half way point of the pitch, Luton skipper Lockyear went down raising concerns in the stadium.
 Players and medical staff then rushed to the player’s rescue while referee Hooper decided to call of the contest.
-Both set of players and fans were left stunned at the Premier League ground as there were worrying signs for Lockyer.
+Both, players and fans were left stunned at the Premier League ground as there were worrying signs for Lockyer.

 “We all hope and pray for our leader and captain Tom Lockyer, who is thankfully responsive and has been taken to hospital.
 We don’t know the full extent of what happened and what the next steps are at this stage, but we thank Bournemouth and the medical staff on both sides for their immediate response, which was absolutely amazing.